 Visit the Neighbourhood Small Grants page on the Bowen Island Community Foundation website at https://bowenfoundation.com/neighbourhood-small-grants/ and submit your application online through our partner, the Vancouver Foundation.
-If you can't complete the application online, please contact Martina Iring, NSG Program Coordinator at nsg@bowenfoundation.com or 778-233-9631.
+You will receive an email confirmation once your application has been submitted.
+If you can't complete the application online or if you're having troubles, please contact Martina Iring, NSG Program Coordinator at nsg@bowenfoundation.com or 778-233-9631.